pcarbo/kyoto/README.md

 **help(estVC)** for a brief explanation of what variance componentese these numbers correspond to.

-+ What happens to the genome-wide scan if instead we compute **R** using *all* markers?
-Investigate this by modifying the script so that **R** is only calculated once outside the loop that runs over each
++ Optional (though highly recommended!): Investigate "proximal contamination" by modifying the script so that **R** is only calculated once outside the loop that runs over each chromosome.
+What happens to the genome-wide scan if instead we compute **R** using *all* markers?
+Why does this happen?
-chromosome:

-    for (chr in chromosomes) {
-	   # Map QTLs separately for each chromosome.
-       ...
-	}

 ####Realized relatedness